gethop-dev/hydrogen.duct-template/README.md

 ## Future work

-For the list of our features to come please take a look at this project's [issues list](https://github.com/magnetcoop/hydrogen.duct-template/issues).
+For the list of our features to come please take a look at this project's [issues list](https://github.com/gethop-dev/hydrogen.duct-template/issues).

 ## License

-Copyright (c) 2018, 2019, 2020, 2021 Magnet S Coop.
+Copyright (c) 2022 HOP Technologies

 The source code for the library is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at https://mozilla.org/MPL/2.0/.